Robert Gillespie, area head

-Students interested in exploring this option should review the curricular requirements then submit an undergraduate transcript, autobiographical writing statement, and audition CD or DVD to Dr. Catherine Jarjisian, Acting Area Head of Music Education, Ohio State School of Music, 1866 College Road, Columbus, OH 43210.
+Students interested in exploring this option should review the curricular requirements then submit the Post-Baccalaureate Licensure Program application along with an undergraduate transcript, an autobiographical written statement, and audition CD or DVD to Dr. Robert Gillespie, Area Head of Music Education, c/o Undergraduate Studies, Ohio State School of Music, 1866 College Road, Columbus, OH 43210.
 An on-campus interview follows review of the admission materials.

 Once admitted into the BME degree program, the post-baccalaureate student will proceed to (1) take any courses from the first four semesters of the undergraduate music education curriculum not already completed, (2) accumulate the necessary field-experience hours, and (3) make application for Professional Standing (see above).

 Ohio has licensure reciprocity with most other states in the nation.
 See Ohio Teaching Licensure Reciprocity.

 Students in both the Bachelor of Music and post-baccalaureate licensure programs are subject to additional requirements that satisfy College of Education and Human Ecology (CEHE) and State of Ohio mandates for achieving licensure to teach in the state's public schools.
 The CEHE has provided a chart of licensure costs (see Music Education Documents) to facilitate student planning.
 Additional information about the individual mandates is provided by area faculty members during appropriate courses and at the time of student admission to Professional Standing.